dailystory/docs/articles/changelog/2020/june.md

 # DailyStory Product Updates for June 2020
 ## June 16, 2020
 * bug with search not returning correct number
+* bug with tags api supporting both patch and post

 ## June 15, 2020
 * handle case where salesforce doesn't have an email address